 The island of Madeira is a volcanic island that literary looks like a mountain surrounded by the ocean.
 The slopes of the island are very steep and the whole of the island coast is rocky.
 This means that there are no natural sandy beaches and that they had to be made.
 These beaches are located in most cities and had to be protected by heavy concrete barriers in order to give refuge to swimmers from large ocean waves and to protect the beach itself from winter storms.
 Because of its unique climate and biodiversity the island is best known for its nature, perfect for those that enjoy walks, tropical fruits, beautiful flowers etc.

 Did you know?

-Madeira is a beautiful island in The Atlantic Ocean that flourishes with life, offers a display of colorful flowers and fruits that most visitors have never seen before, wonderful nature, best views, amazing hiking trails etc. it is so hard to put into worlds the uniqueness of Madeira Island and its nature.
-The volcanic nature of the island hides most of the island’s beaches behind high cliffs, but instead offers great viewpoints towards the ocean, beautiful forests that hide incredible animal and plant species as well as many hidden locations that only wait to be discovered.
-Even though the main attractions of the island are its exotic tropical nature and botanical gardens, Madeira also has well-developed cities dedicated to the needs of modern tourists with a lot of sights, history, shopping areas, restaurants etc.
+Madeira is a beautiful island in the Atlantic Ocean that is teeming with life, offers a display of brilliantly coloured flowers and fragrant fruits which most visitors might have never seen before, wonderful nature, splendid views, amazing hiking trails etc. it is so hard to put into words the uniqueness of Madeira Island and its nature.
+The volcanic nature of the island cossets away most of the island’s beaches behind its high cliffs, but instead offering spectacular viewpoints onto the ocean, lush forests that hide incredible animal and plant species as well as many hidden locations waiting to be uncovered.
+Even though the main attractions of the island are its exotic tropical nature and botanical gardens, Madeira also has well-developed cities catering for the needs of modern tourists with a lot of sights, history, shopping areas, restaurants etc.